 Photo: Agnieszka Paleta © Wajda Studio

 The EKRAN+ process includes:

-- Treatment and / or script development; group and individual work on scripts and / or treatments
+- Treatment and / or script development; group and individual work

 - Preparation for shooting; casting, storyboard and individual consultancy with tutors

-- Shooting; tutors’ directing consultancies
+- Shooting; tutors’ directing supervision

 The creative team (director, screenwriter, and producer) are offered a choice of locations, actors and set design within the usual logistical and budgetary constraints.

 EKRAN+ supports shooting with expertise and help from casting directors, set designers and production managers.

 « Best workshop I ever took part. »

 « I have loved the whole experience.
 I think spiritually I have grown at least one meter up.
 The tutors are amazing, participants too, and this experience was extremely useful to me and our project, both professionally and personally.
 Really amazing.
 I enjoyed it utterly. »